rntmancuso/black-box-profiler/README.md

 5.All arbitrary command-line parameters of the profiler is as the following:
       <br>-h : Prints the help string.</br>
-      *-m : Determines the profiling mode.
+      <br>-m : Determines the profiling mode.</br>
-      -l : By using this flag we can perform ranking after profiling.
+      <br>-l : By using this flag we can perform ranking after profiling.</br>
-       -f : Defines custom VMA scan flags.
+      <br>-f : Defines custom VMA scan flags.</br>
-       -r : Performs ranking after profiling.
+      <br>-r : Performs ranking after profiling.</br>
-       -o : Output profile to the file specified through this parameter.
+      <br>-o : Output profile to the file specified through this parameter.</br>
-       -i : Input profile is determined through this flag.
+       -i : Input profile is determined through this flag.</br>
-       -p : Pretend mode, it does everything except interaction with the kernel.
+       -p : Pretend mode, it does everything except interaction with the kernel.</br>
-       -q : In quiet mode, the stdout and stderr output of the traced application are suppressed.
+       -q : In quiet mode, the stdout and stderr output of the traced application are suppressed.</br>
-       -v : It is run in verbose mode.
+       -v : It is run in verbose mode.</br>
-       -n : Number of samples.
+       -n : Number of samples.</br>
-       -g : Determines if migration to a private pool should be performed (> 0 value) and for how many pages.
+       -g : Determines if migration to a private pool should be performed (> 0 value) and for how many pages.</br>
-       -t : Translate profile in human-readable format.
+       -t : Translate profile in human-readable format.</br>
-       -N : non-realtime.
+       -N : non-realtime.</br>
-       case 1:
+       case 1:</br>

 6.Run the profiler alongside with arbitrary parameters as the follow: